 This is one of Santa Fe's best-loved traditions, and it has been an annual rite since 1924, when artist Will Shuster created Zozobra, inspired by seeing the Holy Week celebration of Mexico's Yaqui Indians.

-This year, the 90th installment of Zozobra takes place on September 4 in Fort Marcy Park.
+This year, the 91st installment of Zozobra takes place in August in Fort Marcy Park.
 For more info, visit http://burnzozobra.com/.